Freedom 100

-The Freedom 100 was an automobile race held annually at the Indianapolis Motor Speedway in Speedway, Indiana, as part of the Indy Lights Presented by Cooper Tires.
+The Freedom 100 was an automobile race held annually at the Indianapolis Motor Speedway in Speedway, Indiana, as part of the Indy Lights.
 The event was a support race for the IndyCar Series Indianapolis 500, and since 2005, it was held on the Friday preceding the Indianapolis 500, the day known as "Carb Day".

 The Freedom 100 was the second race annually at the Indianapolis Motor Speedway, the other being the Grand Prix on the combined road course.

 Race history

 The Freedom 100 has its origins in both USAC's Mini Indy series and CART's ARS/Indy Lights series.
 None of those support series ever raced at the Indianapolis Motor Speedway.
 Typically the support series would take the month of May off while the top-level Indy cars were at the Indianapolis 500.
 In 1979, USAC's Mini-Indy series scheduled a support race on the oval at nearby Indianapolis Raceway Park, but it was held only once.

 When the IRL started the Indy Pro Series in 2002, officials began exploring the possibility of holding a support race at Indianapolis in the days leading up to the Indianapolis 500.
 It was an attempt to fill an otherwise slow part of the month, and an opportunity for exposure for up-and-coming drivers and teams.
 The race was added to the calendar for 2003.

 For the first two years, the race was held during the second weekend of Indianapolis 500 time trials, scheduled for Saturday which was at the time, used only for Indy 500 practice.
 The date proved to be unpopular and drew small crowds.
 In 2005, Carb Day, the traditional final day of practice for the Indy 500, was moved from Thursday before the Indy 500 to Friday.
 Series officials moved the Freedom 100 to Carb Day, immediately following the final Indy 500 practice session.
 The move proved popular with fans and competitors.

 In 2008, in the wake of the merger between IRL and Champ Car, the series was renamed from Indy Pro Series to the Firestone Indy Lights Series, taking the name of Champ Car's former development series which had ceased in 2001.
 The new sponsorship extended to this race, renaming it the Firestone Freedom 100.

 In the first nine runnings, the race was won six times from the pole and three times from second starting position.
 Therefore, the race had always been won from the front row until Esteban Guerrieri won in 2012 from the 18th starting position.
 In 2013, Peter Dempsey, who started third, won the Freedom 100 in what was then the closest finish in Speedway history (0.0026 secs) in a four-wide finish over Gabby Chaves, Sage Karam, and Carlos Muñoz.
 Dempsey went from fourth to first on the final straightaway.